britram/taps-transports/draft-ietf-taps-transports.md

 mechanism (such as NewReno, TFRC or LEDBAT).
 This extends the set of available Transport Services beyond those provided to applications by TCP and UDP.

-# Terminology

-The following terms are defined throughout this document, and in subsequent documents produced by TAPS describing the composition and decomposition of transport services.

-Transport Service Feature:
-: a specific end-to-end feature that a transport service provides to its clients.
-Examples include confidentiality, reliable delivery, ordered delivery, message-versus-stream orientation, etc.

-Transport Service:
-: a set of Transport Features, without an association to any given framing protocol, which provides a complete service to an application.

-Transport Protocol:
-: an implementation that provides one or more different transport services using a specific framing and header format on the wire.

-Transport Service Instance:
-: an arrangement of transport protocols with a selected set of features and configuration parameters that implements a single transport service, e.g., a protocol stack (RTP over UDP).

-Application:
-: an entity that uses the transport layer for end-to-end delivery data across the network (this may also be an upper layer protocol or tunnel encapsulation).

-# Transport Features
+## Overview of Transport Features

 Transport protocols can be differentiated by the features of the services they provide.

 One fundamental feature is whether a transport offers a service that divides the data into transmission units based on network packets (known as a Datagram service), or whether it combines and segments data across multiple packets (e.g., the Stream service provided by TCP).